Patanjali Yoga may not be good enough for you, for:

 Prana relates to motions of the mind, and may be used for concentrating and stilling the mind.
 Advanced pranayama involves mindful regulation of prana; for beginners it is controlling the breath.

 Further, dhyána (meditation) is not merely for getting a quiet mind and deriving great anti-stress benefits from it, though relaxing and calming can be a significant achievement.
 The Bhagavad Gita uses the term 'yoga' extensively in a variety of ways.
-The goals of yoga are varied and range from getting suppler and perhaps improving health, to achieving freedom, moksha, in which you realise Supreme Brahman (Spirit of All).
+The goals of doing yoga are varied and range from getting suppler and perhaps improving health, to achieving freedom, moksha, in which you realise Supreme Brahman (Spirit of All).

 The word 'yoga'.
 There are many definitions of what yoga is, as 'yoga' is a word with several meanings already from antiquity.
 One may say, initially, that 'meditation' is part of the more encompassing term 'yoga,' and you do not have to belong to a church and cult to practice yoga and meditation.
 Wikipedia's article "Yoga" says that "The Sanskrit word yoga has many meanings, and is derived from the Sanskrit root yuj, to control, to yoke or unite.
 Translations include 'joining', 'uniting', 'union', 'conjunction', and 'means'.
 Also, "the word yoga may be derived from . . . 'yujir samadhau', which means contemplation or absorption."